There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 I’ll use myself as an example, since we’ve technically been having a conversation as you read this post.

-I’m a business growth coach.
-One of the things I do is help entrepreneurs like you get more clients so that they can make more money and give their gift to more people.
+I help coaches fill their client roster so that they can make more money and give their gifts to more people.

 Notice how I’m having a dialogue with you in this post even though we’re not actually interacting live.
 That’s because I’ve worked with a lot of people like you and I’ve asked them a lot of questions.
 So I already have a pretty good sense of where you’re at.